 We’ve learned from remote-first work that the workday can look very different for different individuals.
 For some, it can be easy to work long hours without a break.
 It might be impossible for those with young children to get any meaningful work done until after they’re asleep.
 Further, according to a recent National Geographic article, “The unprecedented explosion of [video calls] in response to the pandemic has launched an unofficial social experiment, showing at a population scale what’s always been true: virtual interactions can be extremely hard on the brain.”

 Leaders and managers should make time to engage and connect with their teams on a personal level.
 It could be as simple as blocking off time for childcare, taking wellness breaks, or removing work applications from personal devices.
 This allows the rest of the organization to feel they have permission to do the same.

 Leading organizations like Asana encourage leaders to practice mindfulness.
-Asana Head of People Operations Anna Binder shares, “mindfulness informs everything we do from tackling tough decisions in product development to how we onboard new hires and develop managers.
-Taking the time to be present – meaning aware of our feelings and thoughts – is the first step towards intentional direction, especially in times as difficult as these.
+Anna Binder, Head of People Operations at Asana, shares, “Mindfulness informs everything we do from tackling tough decisions in product development to how we onboard new hires and develop managers.
+Taking the time to be present – meaning aware of our feelings and thoughts – is the first step towards an intentional direction, especially in times as difficult as these.
 As a team, mindfulness allows us to collectively learn from and improve, and to continually evolve the way we work.”